Engaging global discussions

-LIDS is a diverse group of students from Harvard Law School, the Harvard Kennedy School of Government, the Fletcher School at Tufts, and other graduate programs in Boston who are passionate about the challenges and opportunities that lie at the intersection of law, policy, and international development.
+LIDS consists of a diverse group of students from Harvard Law School, Harvard Business School, the Harvard Kennedy School of Government, the Fletcher School at Tufts, Boston College Law, and other graduate programs in Boston who are passionate about the challenges and opportunities that lie at the intersection of law, policy, and international development.

-In pursuit of those passions, LIDS affords its Members opportunities to pursue international development work both during and after their time as a student.
+In pursuit of those passions, LIDS affords its members opportunities to pursue international development work both during and after their time as a student.
 Some of our main activities revolve around organizing teams of graduate students to staff multidisciplinary, long-term pro bono projects for outside clients (overseen by our attorney supervisors).
 Those clients range from social enterprises, to civil society organizations to legal advocacy groups, to the US Commerce Department to the World Bank.
-(You can see past projects here: https://orgs.law.harvard.edu/lids/projects/current-and-past-projects/).
+(You can see past projects here).

 In addition to projects, LIDS carries out its mission in the following ways: